flightdeck-systems/Lifftoff-Deploy-Script/README.md

 So the above command uses `wget` to download, just the `.liftoffrc` file into the current working directory.

-From there we run `chmod +x` on the downloaded `.liftoffrc` file to make it execuate for the shell.
+From there we run `chmod +x` on the downloaded `.liftoffrc` file to make it executable for the shell.

 ### Configuration